-Commercial manufactures caught on and started adding it to commercial cheese in part to deal with seasonal variations and in order to have a consistent product.
+Commercial manufacturers caught on and now add it to commercial cheese in part to deal with seasonal variations and in order to have a consistent product.

 Early History of Cheese Production

-Evidence suggests that mankind has been consuming cheese as far back as they have been herding livestock, 6500-5000 B.C.
+Evidence suggests mankind has consumed cheese as far back as they have been herding livestock, 6500-5000 B.C.

-Cheese production was given a major boost during the Middle Ages and prompted the diversity of cheese, which we still see today.
+Cheese production received a major boost during the Middle Ages and prompted the diversity of cheese, which we still see today.

-The aftermath of the Hundred Years’ War, the Peasants’ War and the Thirty Years’ War decimated pastures and farmland, leaving the cheese industry almost extinct.
+The aftermath of the Hundred Years’ War and the Thirty Years’ War decimated pastures and farmland, leaving the cheese industry almost extinct.

 Industrial Cheese Production